saiftynet/PDL-Playground/README.md

 Commands are entered in the "input" (8) box.
 They are processed and copied into the "history" box (10), allowing you the build up a list of instructions passed for future modification, and conversion to scripts.  the results of any outputs (e.g. print statements) are displayed in the multi-purpose output box (11).

-The Multipurpose OutPut box is also where help messages and example scripts may appear.
+The Multipurpose Output box is also where help messages and example scripts may appear.

-Help (6) activates the Help Option and displays a help window; either a genric help message, or if there is content in the Input box (8) and context sensitive help is provided.
+Help (6) activates the Help Option and displays a help window; either a generic help message, or if there is content in the Input box (8) and context sensitive help is provided.
 A similar scenrio is presented if the Examples (7) button is clicked.

 Gnuplot outputs appear in a Gnuplot window, when invoked with commands like `imag` and `points`, `line` etc.